 What is a Mourning Pin?

-It’s a brooch, worn to signify a person’s status as a bereaved mourner.
-Part of a wide-spectrum of mourning jewelry, back then, the pins were usually of black enamel, but changing the color of the enamel (white for unmarried, virginal woman, for example) or, if used in the design, changing the type of precious stone (pearls for children) added deeper symbolic meaning to the mourning pin.
+A mourning pin is a brooch, worn to signify a person’s status as a bereaved mourner.
+Part of a wide-spectrum of mourning jewelry, back then, memorial pins were usually made of black enamel, but changing the color of the enamel (white for unmarried, virginal woman, for example) or changing the type of precious stone (pearls for children) used in the design added deeper symbolic meaning.

 Also, different colors were used to signify the stage of mourning the wearer was in.
-Someone strictly adhering to Victorian mourning process, you’d be wearing some type of mourning jewelry during the funeral, and then for the prescribed period of deep mourning (2-3 years, depending upon the kinship status between you and the deceased).
+Someone strictly adhering to the Victorian mourning process, would wear some type of mourning jewelry during the funeral, and then for the prescribed period of deep mourning (2-3 years, depending upon the kinship status between you and the deceased).
 After a time, photographs were incorporated into the design of mourning jewelry, and mourning pins in particular (Source).

 Certainly, you can buy mourning pins online; I’ve even found them on Etsy and Ebay.
-But, if you’re one of those people who enjoy arts and crafts, a DIY memorial keepsake mourning pin could be a fine project in the early days after the death of a loved one.
+But, if you’re one of those people who enjoy arts and crafts, making your very own mourning pin, a wonderful memorial keepsake, could be a fine DIY project in the early days after the death of a loved one.

 In addition to a design template (an oval, rectangle, or circle, maybe even a heart) you’ll need the following supplies to complete this memorial craft project:

 - shrink paper